 For uncoated materials, t1 related directly to material thickness.
 When a material is coated, the propagation time is increased and is shown above as t2.

 Coatings such as paint have a slower velocity of sound than that of metal.
 Thus the single echo technique will produce a thickness result greater than the actual combined coating and metal thickness.
 The result will include a significantly higher, unknown value of paint thickness.
 Therefore, it is not a simple matter of measuring the thickness of the paint and subtracting it from the single echo measurement result.

-The PosiTector UTG M and UTG P probes in multiple-echo mode probe determine thickness by measuring the time between at least three consecutive back wall echoes.
+The PosiTector UTG M and UTG P ultrasonic thickness probes in multiple-echo mode determine thickness by measuring the time between at least three consecutive back wall echoes.

 In Figure 2 above, multiple echo mode measures only the time between echoes.
 Regardless of whether the steel is coated or not, all times between echoes are the same.
-In multiple-echo mode the gauge determines thickness by measuring t1 + t2 + t3, dividing it by six and then multiplying by the velocity of sound for that material.
+In multiple-echo mode, the thickness meter determines thickness by measuring t1 + t2 + t3, dividing it by six and then multiplying by the velocity of sound for that material.
 The resultant thickness calculation made by the instrument is therefore an accurate measurement of the steel thickness only, disregarding the coating thickness.

 The velocity of sound is expressed in inches per microsecond or meters per second.
 It is different for all materials.
 For example, sound travels through steel faster (~0.233 in/µs) than it travels through plastic (~0.086 in/µs).